goto/firehose/docs/docs/sinks/grpc-sink.md

 ### `SINK_GRPC_RESPONSE_RETRY_CEL_EXPRESSION`

 Defines the CEL(Common Expression Language) expression used to evaluate whether gRPC sink call should be retried or not based on the gRPC response.
+The given CEL expression should evaluate to a boolean value.
+If the expression evaluates to true, the unsuccessful gRPC sink call will be retried, otherwise it won't.
 Currently, we support all standard CEL macro including: has, all, exists, exists_one, map, map_filter, filter For more information about CEL please refer to this documentation : https://github.com/google/cel-spec/blob/master/doc/langdef.md